Amir-Ghoabadi/Stats-220/index.md

 ## About The Meme
 I made a meme using R script in R studio about the struggles of online learning, it struggles and how daunting it may seem.

+* This meme was made with a similar format to other memes with a some variations
+* The idea and message behind the meme was some what original and something that I havent seen before